HanaTensor/0sm-skills/tomonaga.md

 ## 5. Reference Implementation

-Paper #49 main.tex v3, Section 3.2.1 (Sec. ejection_thomas),
+Paper #49 main.tex, Section 3.2.1 (Sec. ejection_thomas),
 paragraph beginning:
   "The justification is provided by Thomas precession, understood in the sense made precise by Tomonaga..."

-Key phrases established in #49 v3:
+Key phrases established in #49:
   - "naturally arises as a structural feature ... rather than being introduced as an additional assumption"
   - "as realized in the present construction"